 The National Biological Laboratory of the Israel Institute for Biological Research identified the Monkeypox virus in a patient who returned from a visit to Nigeria.

 On February 11th, The IIBR hosted the entering Mayor of Ness Ziona, Mr. Shmuel Boxer along with his deputy Mr. Ariel Almog and the director general of the municipality Mrs. Dafna Kiro-Cohen.Prof.
 Shmuel C. Shapira, Director General of the institute, gave an overall look at the institute's scientific achievements, emphasizing excellence as a core value in its work, as well as its community engagements program "Encounters with the institute scientists" a volunteering program consists of inspirational sessions designed to nurture scientific education.
 The Mayor expressed his appreciation for the institute scientific work and its contribution to the community.

 Published in “Israel Hayom" 6.3.2019.
 From the article: “For years, I've known The Israel institute for biological research for its unique capabilities in developing and manufacturing vaccines.
 Unique capabilities that are in the forefront of knowledge and science in Israel and worldwide.As a doctor and an immunologist, I've been personally familiar with these capabilities that are also been published in scientific journals…"

-Wind turbines, urban planning and air pollution prevention: The new facility by the Israel Institute for Biological Research serves as a platform for conducting a variety of environmental experiments, without ever leaving the laboratory
+New facility serves as a platform for conducting a variety of environmental experiments, without ever leaving the laboratory

 Worldwide exclusive: A first-ever visit to the Israel Institute for Biological Research and an interview with its director, Col. (res.)
 Prof. Shmuel Shapira, who sheds some light on the secrets and operations of the mysterious institute.